SammyG951/markdown-display/README.md

 # Markdown Display

 This is a project I built that allows a user to either input a link to a raw markdown file, or allows them to upload a file from their computer.
-Then it will display the contents of the markdown file below on the webpage. *No CSS applied... to see it with styles, see it at my personal site [here](https://sammyg951.github.io/CV-website/interactive-projects/markdown-display/index.html)!*
+Then it will display the contents of the markdown file below on the webpage.

 ## Table of contents